Willets Point: Initial proposal and controversy

 On May 1, 2007, Mayor Bloomberg announced his administration's new plan for urban renewal in the area.
 The plan called for replacing the scrapyards and industrial sites with a sustainable and affordable mixed-use development including a convention center, 5,500 units of housing, 1.7 e6ft2 of retail, 130,000 ft2 for a school, 500,000 sqft of office space, 150,000 sqft Community Facility, as well as environmental remediation, installation of sewers and other infrastructure, and relocation of previous businesses.
 Willets Point would create more than 5,300 permanent jobs and add 18,000 construction jobs.

 On April 9, 2008, the Willets Point Industry and Realty Association (WPIRA), a group of the 10 largest business and land owners in Willets Point, filed a lawsuit in the US District Court for the Eastern District of New York against the City of New York seeking a court order requiring the City to provide infrastructure improvements, including repairs to streets and storm sewers, installation of sanitary sewers, street lights, street signs and other services that the City had allegedly withheld for over 40 years, as well as unspecified damages for past neglect.
 Judge Edward R. Korman granted the City's motion to dismiss this lawsuit on November 25, 2009.

 On April 21, 2008, a majority of the New York City Council's members expressed their "adamant opposition" to the proposed Willets Point redevelopment in writing to Robert Lieber, New York City's Deputy Mayor for Economic Development.
 The "adamant opposition" letter was signed by 29 City Council members.
 Three days later, Queens elected officials, various union members and others rallied at a press conference on the steps of New York City Hall.
 The gathering was in support of having the City move forward with the proposed development of Willets Point.
 The rally was led by Queens Borough President Helen M. Marshall.
-Also in attendance were state senators Frank Padavan and Toby Ann Stavisky and Assembly Member Nettie Mayersohn, former Queens Borough President Claire Shulman and Queens Chamber of Commerce President Al Pennisi who spoke about the vital role the development would play in the Queens business community.
+Also in attendance were state senators Frank Padavan and Toby Ann Stavisky and Assembly Member Nettie Mayersohn, and former Queens Borough President Claire Shulman.